a-coding-Kat/rest-api/README.md

 # RESTful API, WDB Module Mini-Challenge

-The goal of this repository is to implement a RESTful API that offers CRUD access to spotify tracks obtained from [Kaggle](https://www.kaggle.com/datasets/akiboy96/spotify-dataset?resource=download).
+The goal of this repository is to implement a RESTful API that offers CRUD access to Spotify tracks obtained from [Kaggle](https://www.kaggle.com/datasets/akiboy96/spotify-dataset?resource=download).
 It also allows for filtering and pagination of songs by any attribute in the database.

 To interact with this server, you can use your own HTTP client, or use the provided Python client.